rocketbot-cl/O365/docs/Manual_O365.md

 ### Get Item

-Get an item from a list
+Get an Item, using its ID, from a List
 |Parameters|Description|example|
 | --- | --- | --- |
 |Site ID||ID|